seed-run/homepage/_docs/working-with-pull-requests.md

 ### Environment Variables

 Seed also takes care of the environment variables and secrets for your pull requests.
-The variables defined in the `serverless.yml` for the upstream stage are made available to the pull request stage.
-[Secret variables]({% link _docs/storing-secrets.md %}) are also inherited from the upstream stage.
+The variables defined in the `serverless.yml` for the _default_ stage (selected above in the settings) are made available to the pull request stage.
+[Secret variables]({% link _docs/storing-secrets.md %}) are also copied from the _default_ stage.

-> Environment variables and secrets of the upstream stage are automatically available to the pull request build
+> Environment variables and secrets of the default stage are automatically available to the pull request build

-In the example above, the pull request was submitted to the **master** branch, which is tracked by the **dev** stage.
-This means that any pull requests submitted to the **master** branch will use environment variables set for the **dev** branch.
+In the example above, the _default_ stage, **dev** is connected to the **master** branch.
+This means that any pull requests stages will use environment variables set for the **dev** branch.
 And the secrets for the **dev** stage will also be available to the pull request build.

 Say for example your `serverless.yml` looks like: